Washington Brandão: Persela Lamongan

 In February 2019, Brandão joined Persela Lamongan in Indonesia.
 He played two games for the club in the Piala Indonesia and four games in the Indonesia President's Cup where he also scored three goals.
 However, the club was not satisfied with the player.
 The club decided not to use him for the 2019 Liga 1 season.
 The club announced in April 2019, that his quality was good but they needed a pure striker and that the coaching staff had recommended him not to continue.

 Petaling Jaya City

 Following his departure from Indonesia, Brandão joined Malaysian club Petaling Jaya City.

-Hoàng Anh Gia Lai
+Hoang Anh Gia Lai

-In 2021, Brandão moved to V.League 1 club Hoàng Anh Gia Lai.
+In 2021, Brandão moved to V.League 1 club Hoang Anh Gia Lai.
 He had a strong start to the campaign, contributing with two goals in his first eight appearances, and "integrated well" to a team consisting of mostly homegrown Vietnamese players.

+Abahani Limited Dhaka

+In October 2023, Brandão signed for Bangladesh Premier League club Abahani Limited Dhaka.